 As a fitness professional, you may be looking for other ways to expand your repertoire to include new and more challenging techniques.
-If so, Garuda Barre is the perfect addition.

-The movement of Barre is unlike any other exercise and learning about it means you’ll have a better understanding about anatomy, major muscle groups and how your body works in order for you to get the most out of the exercise.
+The movement of Barre is unlike any other exercise and learning about it means you’ll have a better understanding of anatomy, major muscle groups and how your body works in order for you to get the most out of the exercise.
 This will in turn positively affect the way you teach and make you a better practitioner overall.

 What is Garuda Barre?

 This contemporary barre workout incorporates elements of ballet, yoga, and Pilates.
 It is a movement that exercises all muscle groups but has a special focus on developing the flexibility and agility of the body.
 Here balance and strength work side by side to create a sense of length and flow.